IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 Can my child's IA still be revised or improved?

-This depends on your school's submission deadlines and the IB's policies for your specific subjects.
+The IB has extended the coursework submission deadline to 15 April 2026 for schools across the Middle East.
+Whether your child can still make changes depends on your school's internal deadlines and the IB's policies for your specific subjects.
 Contact your child's IB coordinator immediately to ask whether any revisions are still possible.
-Even if the formal deadline has passed, some schools may have flexibility.

 How are teacher predicted grades determined?